clojure-doc/clojure-doc.github.io/content/md/articles/ecosystem/libraries_authoring.md

 ### A Note Regarding Project Naming

-A line near of your `build.clj` includes something like:
+A line near the top of your `build.clj` includes something like:

 ```clojure
 (def lib 'io.github.clojure-example-library/my-cool-lib)